awnz/bonita-purge-tool/README.md

 # awnz fork
-A quick hack to change some dependency versions arond to make this tool compile and run -last updated 12 August 2025.
+A quick hack to change some dependency versions arond to make this tool compile and run - last updated 12 August 2025.

 # bonita-purge-tool